tradingview/lightweight-charts/docs/time-zones.md

 As you can see we just unable to get date/time parts in desired time zone without using custom libraries (like `date-fns`) out of the box.

-That's why we have decided to not support time zones in any kind and we do use UTC-based methods internally all the way (you can rely on this knowledge if you wish).
+Because of this we decided not to handle time zones in the library.
+The library treats all dates and times as UTC internally.

-But for fairness' sake, it could be done from your side!
+But don't worry - it's easy to add time-zone support in your own code!

 ## How to add time zone support to your chart